Dinosaurs in Jurassic Park: Jurassic World films (2015–present)

 Five animatronic dinosaurs were created for Fallen Kingdom, which features close interaction between humans and dinosaurs.
 Scanlan and his team of 35 people spent more than eight months working on the dinosaurs.
 Scanlan said animatronics were not best for every scene: "In some ways it will have an impact on your shooting schedule; you have to take time to film with an animatronic.
 In the balance, we ask ourselves if it is economically and artistically more valuable to do it that way, or as a post-production effect".
-Unlike the previous film, ILM determined that motion capture technology would not be adequate for depicting the film's dinosaurs.
+Unlike the previous film, ILM determined that motion capture technology would not be adequate for depicting the dinosaurs in Fallen Kingdom.

 The 2019 Jurassic World short film, Battle at Big Rock, utilized CGI and reference maquettes by ILM, and an animatronic by Legacy Effects.

-The 2022 film Jurassic World Dominion used more animatronics than the previous Jurassic World films.
-Approximately 18 animatronics of varying sizes were created for the film, by designer John Nolan.
+Trevorrow returned as director for the 2022 film Jurassic World Dominion, which used more animatronics than the previous Jurassic World films.
+Approximately 18 animatronics of varying sizes were created, by John Nolan.
+The dinosaurs were designed by production designer Kevin Jenkins, who created miniature clay maquettes that were then scanned by ILM, which made alterations before sending the digital models to Nolan for 3D printing.
 In a departure from previous films, the dinosaurs were made of recyclable materials.
-ILM created 900 CGI dinosaur shots for the film, and also produced various CGI dinosaurs for the film's five-minute prologue, released in 2021.
+ILM created 900 CGI dinosaur shots for Dominion, and also produced various CGI dinosaurs for the film's five-minute prologue, released in 2021.

+The 2025 film Jurassic World Rebirth, directed by Gareth Edwards, had a limited pre-production period compared with previous installments.
+As a result, ILM had only six weeks to finalize new dinosaur designs.
+The limited production time meant that animatronics could not be heavily utilized, although on-set materials were still used to aid the actors.
+Nolan returned to create practical dinosaur parts, including heads and claws.
+These were then replaced with CGI during post-production, as Edwards wanted to maintain consistency on the dinosaur designs by avoiding an on-screen combination of production methods.